egecetin/Repo-Init/README.md

 All scripts should be executed from top level directory

 - firstName             : Script to change placeholder name
-- system-setup          : Installs desired packages on RedHat based systems.
-Check scripts/SYSTEMSETUP.md for details
+- dump_syms             : Dumps symbol files

 ## Dependencies